Macross Plus Anime Review

 Switch to Full ReviewMacross Plus takes all the fundamentals of the Macross heritage--strong characterization, interesting (if not wildly original) plot, pop singing, and plenty of transforming robot action--and elevates them to something entirely new.
 Wrapped in world-class visuals, seasoned with spectacular action, grounded in a rich and emotionally nuanced plot, and backed by one of the most memorable scores of all time, it is Macross Plus is everything you could ask for in anime.
 The only possible complaint I have is that the end is a little "out there" in comparison to the otherwise down-to-earth story and setting, but that's a minor gripe indeed.

 Despite its long lineage and relatively archetypal story, Macross Plus feels fresh, interesting, and is just plain good anime.
-Truly one of the new anime classics, it is a must see for almost anyone: For Macross fans, for transforming robot fans, for admirers of beautiful art and animation, and for basically anyone who even claims to like anime.
+Truly one of the modern anime classics, it is a must see for almost anyone: For Macross fans, for transforming robot fans, for admirers of beautiful art and animation, and for basically anyone who even claims to like anime.

 Full Review